 Content optimization is a daunting topic.
-In December 2018, over 136 million new blog posts were published on WordPress alone (source).
+According to Statista, in 2021 over 70 million blogs are published EACH MONTH on WordPress.
 With so much content out there, is it still worth taking the time to optimize your content?

 And then there’s Google.
 Keeping the behemoth happy involves knowing which ranking factors and user signals matter.
 But are content marketers expected to be SEO gurus?

 The truth is at the heart of every effective content marketing strategy lies a systematic approach to content optimization.
 And with 2021 set to be the most competitive year yet for content marketers, it is a must-have for successful content campaigns.

 This guide to content optimization will help you overcome all these initial challenges and find a logical starting point.
 From there, we offer a 7-step strategy for optimizing any piece of content with no prior SEO knowledge required.

 But before we talk strategy, what are questions do you have about content optimization?
 Drop them below and Frase Genius (our content strategy bot) will help you get up to speed. 👇

 Content optimization can be defined as making online content as interesting to both users and search engines like Google as possible.

 For users, content optimization means consistently providing excellent quality content that perfectly matches their search intent.
 If they ask a question, then your article or page should provide the best available answer.

 For search engines, content optimization involves using SEO (search engine optimization) and other techniques to make your content machine-readable, discoverable, and well-structured.

 Why Do I Need a Content Optimization Strategy?